-All Directors have made active contribution to the affairs of the Board and the Board has always acted in the best interests of the Group.
-In addition to regular Board meetings, the Chairman meets with the Independent Non-executive Directors without the presence of other Directors at least once every year.
+All Directors make active contribution to the affairs of the Board and the Board acts in the best interests of the Group.
+In addition to regular Board meetings, the Chairman meets with the Independent Non-executive Directors without the presence of other Directors twice every year, which provides an exclusive platform for Independent Non-executive Directors to raise concerns, exchange views and discuss issues about the Company or its business, and any other matters.

-The Company Secretary is responsible to the Board for ensuring that Board procedures are followed and for ensuring that the Board is briefed on all legislative, regulatory and corporate governance developments and that the Board has regard to them when making decisions.
-The Company Secretary is also directly responsible for the Group's compliance with the continuing obligations of the Listing Rules, Codes on Takeovers and Mergers and Share Buy-backs, Companies Ordinance, the Securities and Futures Ordinance and other applicable laws, rules and regulations.
+The Company Secretary advises the Board on corporate governance and other regulatory compliance matters and is responsible for keeping the Board abreast of developments in the law, rules and regulations that may affect the Company's business and operations.
+The Company Secretary also assists the Board in monitoring the Company's compliance with Board procedures and the requirements under the Listing Rules, Codes on Takeovers and Mergers and Share Buy-backs, the Securities and Futures Ordinance ("SFO"), Companies Ordinance, the Bermuda Companies Act and other applicable laws, rules and regulations.